wickedlyethan/wickedlyethan.github.io/content/blog/2023-01-01-Media-Retrospective-2022.md

 There's not a single "well, that happened!" joke in this movie.
 No wink to the audience that they're watching something, no flinching while playing chicken with your eyes taking in one of cinema's greatest magic tricks.
 You're going to drink this whole thing in and feel it go down; it is the feeling of plugging your nose and going under right as the wave hits you, bowling you over as everything around you churns.

-*The Way of Water* is also explicitly a movie in which the whales **kill the motherfucking whalers**, and that should be comended.
+*The Way of Water* is also explicitly a movie in which the whales **kill the motherfucking whalers**, and that should be commended.

 **Honorable Mentions**: *The Sea Beast*, *Bodies Bodies Bodies*, *Prey*